shantanu-777/BlogAiApp/README.md

 # BlogAiApp
-🚀 AI Content Generator

-Welcome to AI Content Generator – a powerful tool that helps you create high-quality blogs, books, and other long-form content with ease.
+Welcome to Blog generator Generator – a powerful tool that helps you create high-quality blogs, books, and other long-form content with ease.
 Built with modern AI models like GPT-4, this project speeds up the writing process and ensures your content is polished, structured, and SEO-friendly.

 ✨ Features